 What is the difference between professional and general liability insurance?

-Although both types of policies protect you against business liabilities resulting from lawsuits, they differ in the type of risk they cover.
+Although both types of policies protect you against any business liability resulting from lawsuits, they differ in the type of risk they cover.

 What is covered under a business owner’s policy?